digital-work-lab/digital-work-lecture/11-futures.md

 Deranty, J. P., & Corbin, T. (2022).
 Artificial Intelligence and work: a critical review of recent research from the social sciences. *AI & Society*, 1-17.

-Gustein, A. J., & Sviokla, J. (7). skills that aren’t about to be automated. *Harvard Business Review*.
+Gustein, A. J., & Sviokla, J. (7).
+Skills that aren’t about to be automated. *Harvard Business Review*.

 Mithas, S., & Whitaker, J. (2007).
 Is the world flat or spiky?
 Information intensity, skills, and global service disaggregation. *Information Systems Research*, 18(3), 237-259.